cesarsotovalero/InnoBookCrossing/README.md

 * User can publish books which he\she has.
 * User can borrow the book, if it is available or wait in a queue otherwise.
 * User can search for an interesting book using filters.
-* User can publish the book which he\she wants to find in the printed version.
-* Book owner can leave feedback on a user, who took the book recently.

 ### Frameworks or technology